US Neocons & Israel’s far Right: Part 2

 … with a bombshell of his own.

-Syria was for me transformative, the single most important motivator of this site.
-By now even I, a slow learner, had cottoned on.
-But what saved Damascus was not steel city scribblings, nor a public still sold on Assad the Younger as the new “New Hitler”.
-What saved Damascus was the aerial intervention of Russia, now stronger with Yeltsin gone and Putin at the helm to (a) read the US game plan as revealed to Wesley Clark and Roland Dumas, (b) forestall any reignition of terror in Chechnya and the ‘Stans’ when Syria’s ‘rebels’ went home, and (c) safeguard Russia’s then sole overseas military base in Tartus.
+Syria was for me transformative, almost single-handedly inspiring this site.
+By now even I, slow of uptake, had cottoned on to an empire looking to set the Middle East ablaze in the name of ‘bringing democracy’, and in the ashes build a new regional order answerable to Washington.
+But what saved Syria was not steel city scribblings, nor a Western public still sold on Assad the Younger as the new “New Hitler”.
+What saved Syria was the aerial intervention of a revitalised Russia with Putin at the helm to (a) read the US game plan as told to Wesley Clark and Roland Dumas, (b) forestall a revival of terror in Chechnya and the ‘Stans’ when Syria’s ‘rebels’ finally went home, and (c) safeguard one of Russia’s few overseas military bases in Tartus.

 (That and the ground presence of Hezbollah, like Russia invited by Syria’s elected government – behind which even those who at Daraa had demanded greater freedom now rallied.
-Indeed, many now attacked Bashar for being too soft – “the old man would never have stood for it!” – on the foreign jihadists who’d hijacked their show.)
+Indeed, many now attacked Bashar for being too soft – “the old man would never have stood for it!” – on the head-choppers moderate Islamists who’d hijacked the Daraa protests.)

 Thwarted, the Neocons have yet to forgive Vladimir Putin.
 Then came the culmination of two decades of baiting the bear on her southwest border, and eight years of civil war in Ukraine, with the Kremlin’s recognition of Donbas and Luhansk autonomy on February 22, 2022 – and the special military operation two days later.

-Like the genocide it backs in Palestine, the first ever to be electronically disseminated, its recklessly provoked war in the Ukraine has exposed the West as never before.
-Where the world beyond that routinely presented to Westerners as “the international community” …
+Like the genocide it backs in Palestine, a first for being livestreamed, the West’s recklessly provoked war in the Ukraine has exposed it as never before.
+Where the world not depicted here …

-… has seen a 21st century re-enactment of its own blood-soaked subjugation, in Ukraine it sees the limits to Western power when facing a peer adversary.
-Those limits, military and economic, coexist with the unstoppable – except by Armageddon – rise of a united Eurasia to make real a 500 year nightmare for Western geostrategists.
-Where Gaza has stripped the West of every last shred of moral legitimacy, Ukraine, BRICS and China Rising – all aided by deindustrialisation for the overnight enrichment of rentiers – are now calling time on its right to appropriate the lion’s share of the earth’s resources.
+… has seen in Gaza a 21st century re-enactment of its own blood-soaked subjugation a century or three earlier, in Ukraine it sees too the limits to Western power when facing a peer adversary.
+Those limits, military and industrial, coexist with the unstoppable – except by Armageddon – rise of a united Eurasia to make real a 500 year nightmare for Western geostrategists.
+Where Gaza has stripped the West of every last shred of moral legitimacy, Ukraine, BRICS and China Rising – generously aided by deindustrialisation for the enrichment of rentiers – have revoked its licence to appropriate the lion’s share of the earth’s resources.

-Europe, after Ukraine the prime loser of the proxy war its treacherous leaders so avidly waged, will be divided and irrelevant for as long as you, I and our children draw breath.
-And it would take years, and extraordinary levels of crisis, for a chastened USA to change course; decades more to implement structural change on the scale needed to forge an economy capable, with both dollar and military supremacy things of the past, of standing on its own two feet.
+Europe, after Ukraine the prime loser of the proxy war its treacherous leaders so avidly waged, will be marginalised – having forfeited prosperous relations with Eurasia – for the rest of this century at least.
+And it would take years, and extraordinary levels of crisis, for a chastened USA to change course; decades more to implement structural change on the scale needed to forge an economy capable, with dollar and military supremacy things of the past, of standing on its own two feet.

-So unless minds less sociopathically unhinged than those currently on the loose in Washington can somehow prevail, the temptation to go for broke – in the Iran-Israel stand-off as in Ukraine and China Seas – will likely win out.
-Since the US has lost, as did Israel on October 1, its former dominance at all rungs of the escalatory ladder bar the top one, the signs are not good.
+I began by asking: how high are the stakes for the US empire and its beachhead in the middle eastBy all means correct me if I’m wrong but I think the picture I just set out speaks for itself.
+Unless minds less sociopathically unhinged than those currently on the loose in Washington can somehow prevail, the temptation to go for broke – in the Iran-Israel stand-off as in Ukraine and China Seas – will be too great.
+Since the US has lost, as did Israel on October 1, its former dominance at all rungs of the escalation ladder bar the top one, the signs are not good.

 *